 Whilst the men were in it to win it, their journey was not just one of miles.
 The father and son hoped that their travels would help them bond after becoming distant in recent years.

 “Alex and I used to be really close,” Darron says on the show.
-“Alex lived with me until he was about 16 and he moved to his mother’s, and without a shadow of a doubt we have drifted apart and we have drifted apart pretty severely.
+“Without a shadow of a doubt we have drifted apart and we have drifted apart pretty severely.

 “He’s getting to the age where I think if we don’t reconnect now, it’s going to be harder and harder the older he gets.”

 It has been a learning curve for them both.
 “I have found out more about dad than I would have,” reflects Alex.